MechanicalRabbit/DataKnots.jl/doc/src/start.md

     2 │ FIRE                 1 │
     =#

-Labels can be attached to an existing pipeline using the `Label` primitive.
-This form is handy for use in successive pipeline refinements (`>>=`).
+Labels can be attached to an existing query using the `Label` primitive.
+This form is handy for use in successive query refinements (`>>=`).

     DeptCount = Count(It.department)
     DeptCount >>= Label(:dept_count)

-    chicago_data[DeptCount]
+    chicago[DeptCount]
     #=>
     │ dept_count │
     ┼────────────┼